oracle-livelabs/pts/oml4r/oml4r-workshop/oml4r-workshop.md

 ### Note:

 1. AutoML is not available for OML4R.
-AutoML is a feature of OML4Py and is available with Autonomous Database through the OML AutoML UI.
+AutoML is a feature of OML4Py and is available with Autonomous Database through the OML4Py Python API and the OML AutoML UI.
 2. We will not be using Autonomous Database as OML4R is currently not available for Autonomous Database.

 ### Pre-requisites